MossMojito/semantic_freetext_clustering/README.md

 1. **The Supervised Trap (The "Cold Start"):** We don't have thousands of manually labeled historical tickets to train a classification model.
 2. **The Unsupervised Trap (The "Math vs. Business" Clash):** If we just use pure unsupervised clustering (like K-Means or basic HDBSCAN), the AI groups text based on mathematical similarity, not business logic.
 It might cluster all "angry sounding" complaints together, completely ignoring that one is a Delivery issue and another is a Payment bug.

-## 💡 The Solution: Business-Steered Clustering
+## 💡 The Solution: Semi-Supervise Architecture

-This architecture solves the dilemma by decoupling the NLP pipeline into two distinct layers.
-It uses unsupervised algorithms to find the natural shape of the data, but applies "Centroid Steering" via a YAML configuration file to forcefully pull those clusters into predefined Business Departments.

-### The Architecture
 * **Layer 1: Broad Intent Classification (LLM)**
   * Uses a zero-shot LLM (GPT-4o-mini) to instantly classify the broad intent (e.g., `complain`, `information`, `service issue`).
 * **Layer 2: Granular Topic Clustering (Local NLP Math)**